Rezi/svelte-gestures/README.md

 Press action is fired only when the click/touch is finished after the give `timeframe`, the parameter is optional and overwrites defalut value of 300ms.

+Another option is `triggerBeforeFinished`.
+By default it is set to `false`.
+If set to true, press event is triggered after given `timeframe`, even if user still keeps pressing (event hasn't finished).

 [> repl Press demo](https://svelte.dev/repl/8bef691ad59f4b2285d2b8a6df5d178a?version=3.38.2)

 ```html